 The ability to assess risk and introduce control measures is a fundamental part of safety management.
 The challenge for a field service operation is that the working environments are constantly changing as fieldworkers move between jobs and locations.

 While line managers can access the typical risks that an employee may face, fieldworkers must also have the knowledge and training required to assess risks ‘on the job’.
 Making sure that both of these elements are maintained over time requires constant vigilance.

 It’s an area where digital systems are helping to make a major difference with management systems able to seamlessly integrate safety checks into workflow.
 Fieldworkers can provide real-time safety feedback on locations via a handheld device.

 Whether it’s carrying out road maintenance or servicing a boiler, the job of a mobile worker involves a certain amount of physical activity.
 This creates a whole range of health and safety considerations to be assessed and controlled.

 The risks can range from pulled muscles and repetitive strain injury to the life threatening dangers of working with machinery and falls from height, which is the number one cause of workplace fatalities.

 Safety issues that pose a minimal risk when an employee is working alongside colleagues can become a major hazards when they’re operating alone.
 This could be a fieldworker who receives an injury in a remote location without mobile coverage or it could be the dangers posed to a solo workers who’s confronted by a hostile member of the public.

 Along with the physical dangers, there are also the mental wellbeing of employees to consider.
 Solo working can cause fieldworkers to feel isolated and demotivated, resulting in safety practices being ignored and unnecessary risks being taken.

-To see effective safety equipment, apps and technology to better protect your mobile workers download the free field worker safety guide today.
+To see effective safety equipment, apps and technology to better protect your mobile workers view our field worker safety guide..